 Female Ruby-Throated Hummingbird Identification

 Many female hummingbirds look similar, particularly among the hummingbirds of North America.
-By understanding the clues that distinguish the female ruby-throated hummingbird from her western cousins, however, it is possible to tell different females apart.
+However, by understanding the clues that distinguish the female ruby-throated hummingbird from her western cousins, it's possible to tell different females apart.
 Watch for these clues for a confident identification:

 - Eye: Like the male ruby-throated hummingbird, a white spot is easily visible behind the female's dark eye.